eighttrigrams/tsfun/README.md

 `type ObjectSet = UntypedObjectCollection`

-If we say list-like data structure, we mean that if a function operates on an array or object, we retain order and allow duplicates.
-The operation is linear an vector like.
+If we say list-like data structure, we mean that if a function operates on an Array or Object, we retain order of items (or keys) and do not remove duplicates.

+If we say set-like data structure, we mean that if a function operates on an Array or Object, we assume that or explicitely take care that the data structure has no duplicates after function application.
+For example, every Arrays set method's result is not only `Array<A>` but also consists of unique items (compared with `===` in the basic case).
+Usually the order of the arguments is kept, but this is not guaranteed.

+All of the collections methods always return new Arrays or Objects, but their elements are pointers to the old elements.
+So there is no automatic cloning.

+Many collection methods are designed to work within a composition.
+`intersect`, `subtract`, `unite` and `uniqe` are partials, which can be inserted into the body of a `flow`.
+Sometimes though there are standalone version of them, like `intersection` and `union` take a `NestedArray<A>`,

 We talk about about tsfun Structs in contexts where we care about a composed data structure, like for example `{a: {b: [1, 2, 4], c: 'e'}`, whereas the list- and set-like data structures are concerned with the top level of the data structure.

-If we say set-like data structure, we mean that if a function operates on an array or object, we assume that or explicitely take care that the data structure has no duplicates.

-Set methods come in two flavours, array set methods and object set methods.
-Both of these have in common that the respective data structures are treated as if they were sets, hence we also call them set-like methods.

-Every set method's result is not only `Array<A>` but also consists of unique items (compared with `===`).
-Where possible, the order of the arguments is kept.

-`intersect`, `subtract`, `unite` and `uniqe` are partials, which can be inserted into the body of a `flow`. `intersection` and `union` take a `NestedArray<A>` as their argument, so they can be used to begin a `flow` with.

-TODO talk about equal, arrayEquivalent, objectEquivalent, copies (copy vs clone) etc.
-Arrays can be seen as deep nested structures as well.

-Like copy, all of the following collections methods always return new Arrays or Objects, but their elements are pointers to the old elements.
-So there is no automatic cloning.
+Elements of Lists or Sets can be Structs of course, but in the context of Collection functions this does play a role only for the Comparators used in the Collection function.
+For example `filter` can be extended with ´on´, which can be extended, with `arrayEquivalent`.

 At least, here is some background on tsfun's [design rationale](doc/design.md).